|

 their individual encounter ending up losing up the league on "goal

+average".
 The final memory that springs to mind features

 another super-sub performance in our last game before the festive